secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

 ---
 In 2014, Eleni Gessiou, <a href="/people#yanyan_zhuang">Yanyan Zhuang</a>,
 <a href="/people#justin_cappos">Justin Cappos</a>, and four of their students
-introduced a new diagnostic tool called [NetCheck] (https://netcheck.poly.edu/projects/project) designed to detect the causes of failure in networked applications.
-What set this tool apart from other fault diagnostic tools is that it could pinpoint the cause of failure even if little was known about the network or the application itself.
+introduced a new diagnostic tool called [NetCheck](https://netcheck.poly.edu/projects/project) designed to detect the causes of failure in networked applications.
+What set this tool apart from other fault diagnostic tools is that it could pinpoint the cause of failure, even if little was known about the network or the application itself.
 The system functioned “by simulating a set of system call (syscall) invocation traces collected at runtime using standard blackbox tracing tools, and running them against a network model,” Zhuang explained.

 Initial findings about the tool were quite positive.
 In a [paper](http://www.cs.ubc.ca/~yyzh/nsdi14netcheck.pdf) presented that